Lung Disease Claims: What You Need to Know

 Many Aussie workers have Total and Permanent Disability (TPD) insurance cover in their superannuation fund membership, but many don’t know what they can claim on their insurance policies.

-The excellent news is that if you have contributed to multiple superannuation funds during your working life, you could make multiple TPD claims for the same total and permanent disability.
+The excellent news is that if you have contributed to multiple superannuation funds during your working life, you could make multiple TPD insurance claims for the same total and permanent disability.

 Contact our legal team now for a free case evaluation to determine if this applies to you – Call 1300 873 252